certifaction/hinsign-cli/README.md

   <tr valign="top">
    <td>Pharmacy 1
    </td>
-   <td>Verifies e-prescription and identifies that there were no dispenses made yet -> Dispenses medicament according to e-prescription
+   <td>Verifies E-Prescription and identifies that there were no dispenses made yet -> Dispenses medicament according to E-Prescription
    </td>
    <td>
    </td>